brucou/movie-search-app/article/article.md

 - [How to visually design state in JavaScript](https://medium.freecodecamp.org/how-to-visually-design-state-in-javascript-3a6a1aadab2b)
 - [application process demo](https://github.com/brucou/cycle-state-machine-demo/tree/first-iteration-fix)

 We barely touched the surface of the subject.
-Other subject of interests I might touch in other articles :
+Other subjects of interest I might touch in other articles :
 - state machine, hierarchy, and componentization to fight complexity
 - best practices for state machine modelling